hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_7/conversations_and_dialogues/from_the_diary_of_a_disciple/694_scc_ix.md

 works will help to break your bonds, I tell you.
 How thoughtless of you to say that such work will lead to bondage!
-Such disinterested work is the only means of rooting out the bondage due to selfish work. "नान्यः पन्था विद्यतेऽयनाय — There is no other way out" (Shvetâsvatara Upanishad, III.
+Such disinterested work is the only means of rooting out the bondage due to selfish work. "नान्यः पन्था विद्यतेऽयनाय — There is no other way out" (Shvetāsvatara Upanishad, III.
 8).

 Disciple: Your words encourage me to hear in detail about your ideas of